Raniz85/raniz.blog/src/posts/gdpr-webinar-platform3/index.md

 # The Fallout
-Unfortunately, ffmpeg being killed means that Solidtango stopped receiving any data which also means that not only did the stream end, the recording that we were to put up for those who missed the webinar also weren't available.
+Unfortunately, ffmpeg being killed means that Solidtango stopped receiving any data which also means that not only did the stream end, the recording that we intended to put up for those who missed the webinar also ended.

 Fortunately, there were only about 40 people watching the stream at this point so the immediate remedy was that we invited everyone watching the webinar to the meeting in Jitsi so they could partake directly until the end of the